wp-plugins/lbak-user-tracking/readme.txt

 follow the following steps:

 1. Download the plugin .zip file.
-2. Extract the .zip file into /wp* content/plugins/ (make sure that the plugin is located in a file called "lbakut")
+2. Extract the .zip file into /wp-content/plugins/ (make sure that the plugin is located in a file called "lbak-user-tracking")
 3. Go to your plugins page on your WordPress and click "Activite" under the LBAK User Tracking plugin.
 4. You're good to go!
 If you want to edit any settings click on "User Tracking" under the "Tools" menu.

 == Changelog ==

+= 1.2 =

+* Fixed the button that adds User IDs to the User ID ignore list.
+* Revamped the look of the settings page.
+* Added a Help/FAQ menu.
+* Added a whole new stats and caching system the runs on a schedule and has dashboard widgets.
+* Browser definitions file now updates weekly.
+* Made the donate button link to my donate page.
+* Added an option to stop tracking admin users.
+Less clutter.

 = 1.0.1 =